kaljuvee/agentic/langgraph/roast-agent/README.md

 - Search for information about a person using DuckDuckGo
 - Generate 5 funny roasting questions based on the search results
+- Shows the AI's thought process and analysis of search results
 - Simple and intuitive Streamlit interface

 ## Setup